 Difficulty of Play

 Although they have low HP (-20%), Gargoyles' innate AC bonus grows quickly as character level rises, providing much added protection.
-The extra AC generally compensates for their low HP, however one must still be very careful around the few attacks that ignore AC, most notably smiting, but also (later in the game) hellfire, simulacra melee hits, and ice fiend melee hits—along with a few other, even rarer attacks.
+The extra AC generally compensates for their low HP, however one must still be very careful around the few attacks that ignore AC, most notably smiting, but also (later in the game) damnation and powerful cold-branded melee attacks (from creatures like simulacra and ice fiends) -— along with a few other, even rarer attacks.

 Beyond this, Gargoyles enjoy a number of innate bonuses and resistances that range from mildly convenient to downright helpful, depending on context.
 Innate rPois ameliorates or negates some threats, such as early kobolds with blowguns, and also removes the need to wait out poison.
 Both rPois and eventual perma-flight, aside from convenience, together mean that Gargoyles have two desirable properties when it comes to doing the two early Lair branches, one of which always centers around water (Shoals or Swamp) and the other around poison (Spider or Snake).